Learn and build with the geometry and shapes for kids. Tons of fun math activities included and a FREE pattern block symmetry activity!

 The activities below are ones that will help develop an understanding of shapes.
-Use them as they are described or adapt them for your own needs.
+Use them as they are described or adapt them to your own needs.
 Have conversations about shapes and encourage questions.
 When a child notices shapes in their environment, let them share with the class!
 Make time for fun and engaging geometry activities daily in your math center and free play areas.

-Geometry Concepts & Shapes Activities
+Geometry and Shapes for Kids Activities

 The first stage in learning about geometry is being able to identify, name, and describe 2-dimensional shapes.
 Talking about shapes whenever you see them and having shape posters on the wall are helpful to kids!
 Have plenty of shape manipulatives available to explore and “play” with.